izackp/CardSheetGenerator/README.md

 }
 `
 #### Example Result
-Heres an example for these settings
+Heres an example for these settings:

 1. 2.5
 2. 3.5
 3. 60